trymeka/agent/README.md

 ## Key Features

-- **Bring your own LLM**: Meka is inherently hackable and works with any Modal that vercel AI sdk supports today.
+- **Bring your own LLM**: Meka is inherently hackable and works with any Model that Vercel's ai-sdk supports.
+It is important that the model is a vision model that has good visual grounding.
+In our experiments, OpenAI o3, Sonnet 4, and Opus 4 are good candidates.
 - **Extensible**: Meka is designed to be extensible.
 You can easily add your own tools and providers to the agent.
 - **Open Source**: Meka is oepn and builds on learnings that we've developed over testing ai agents on autonomous task.
 - **Typesafe**: Meka is written in TypeScript and provides a typesafe API for building and interacting with agents.